solyoma/FalconBoard/README.md

 pens of different width, screen capture, printout, PDF output and more (see below).

-The project also contains a separate viewer that only displays and prints saved drawings, but cannot modify them.
+The project also contains a separate viewer that only displays and prints saved drawings, but cannot modify them or create PDFs.

 ## Screenshots:
 ![falconBoard-dark-mode](https://user-images.githubusercontent.com/37068759/121942239-8d803700-cd50-11eb-8493-e239f46e7da7.jpg)